42ndStudio/GoBingoBot/README.md

 Telegram Bingo Bot written in GoLang

 Features | Funciones:
+- [x] Every Game can have multiple Organizers (Organizers change game mode, and register drawn ballots)
+  - [x] Keep Track of sold boards

-- Generate Boards
+- [x] Generate Boards
-  - Each has a unique per game ID
+  - [x] Each has a unique per game ID
-  - PNG Image can be rendered for each board
+  - [] PNG Image can be rendered for each board
-  - Organizers can ask for board images like: All Boards, Unsold Boards, Specific Board
+  - [] Organizers can ask for boards like: All Boards, Unsold Boards, Specific Board

-- Multiple Game Modes
+- [] Multiple Game Modes (Organizers can change it)
-  - Horizontal / Vertical Line
+  - [x] Horizontal / Vertical Line
-  - C
+  - [x] C
-  - O
+  - [x] O
-  - Diagonal / & \
+  - [] Diagonal / & \
+  - [x] All

-- Can handle Multiple Games with Separate Boards
+- [x] Can handle Multiple Games with Separate Boards

-- Keeps Track of Balots
+- [x] Keeps Track of Balots
- - Organizers can be notified of winning boards
+ - [x] Organizers are notified on number of winners as soon as they draw a ballot
- - Organizers can ask if Board has Bingo
+ - [x] Organizers can ask if Board has Bingo
+ - [] Organizers can ask for drawn balots
- - Can Relay messages to Group Chat
+ - [] Can Relay messages to Group Chat

 ## Run
 ```bash